 Enerflex earns revenues from rendering aftermarket services, parts distribution and rentals.
-It caters to a varied customer base ranging from local operators to national producers and large global companies.
+It caters to a varied customer base ranging from local operators to national producers and large global energy companies.
 As a leading provider of full cycle energy solutions globally, Enerflex has a large presence in dynamic energy producing markets worldwide.
 The company enters into a variety of contracts ranging from pure fabrication to integrated solutions and build-own-operate-maintain (BOOM) projects.

 Enerflex’s revenues are highly diversified by geography and product lines.
 The company has been diversifying its product offerings for Engineered Systems and is focusing on growing its recurring revenue stream driven by increased demand for both service and rental product offerings.
 Enerflex is targeting to grow its recurring revenue through organic investment and strategic M&A activities and has invested over C$1 billion in the past seven years.
 The company recently bagged four 10-year BOOM contracts, which will contribute to further increasing its recurring revenue.

 Nearing four decades of existence, Enerflex is known for delivering high-quality, long-life operating systems.
 The company provides an array of complementary products and solutions in the natural gas and oil infrastructure.
 It has become the preferred choice for customers who are looking at optimizing their energy production from oil and natural gas fields around the world.

 The company has a solid track record of providing reliable products and successfully completing projects.
 It recently undertook the expansion of its Houston facility adding 100,000 sq. ft. to address the growing demand.
 Enerflex is expecting to drive revenues on the back of growth in the US and ROW.